 If the Bible is just a storybook as some claim, then it doesn’t deserve anyone’s trust.
 If it is nothing more than a collection of fairy-tales and myths which need to be explained away so as to maintain the comfort of organized religion without offending the sensibilities of contemporary society, then the Church should be abandoned straight away.
 In fact, if this describes you then I am begging you to abandon the Church and go live your life in whatever way seems best to you.

 But if the Bible is of Divine origin, if it truly is the Revelation of the Sovereign Maker-King of all things, then there should be no point at which the scientific evidence will contradict the text.
 And if one begins with this premise and finds a seeming contradiction, then one of two options is at work.
 Either the evidence is not as conclusive as it is being presented or else one’s understanding of the text is wrong.

 Either way, if the Designer can’t be trusted to not contradict Himself, then faith is madness.

 Remember, I am a Biblical literalist specifically because I am first a skeptic and a scholar.
-As I have written previously [cf. Science & the Faith], after all these years I have yet to find anything in the Biblical text which demands we abandon true science and I have yet find a single scientific discovery which by contradicting the text demands we abandon the Biblical text.
-These demands come not from science or the text, they come from ideologues who need mutual exclusivity to solidify their baseless authoritarian demands on Men’s allegiances; and those who bend to such demands whether because they desire to be among the enlightened or the faithful, do so to their own tragic psychological mortification… a completely unnecessary brake of mind and heart and will.
+As I have written previously [cf. Science & the Faith], after all these years I have yet to find anything in the Biblical text which demands we abandon true science and I have yet to find a single true scientific discovery which forces us to choose between the Biblical text and the evidence.
+These demands come not from Science or the Scripture, they come from ideologues who need mutual exclusivity to solidify their baseless authoritarian demands on Men’s allegiances; and those who bend to such demands, whether because they desire to be among the enlightened or the faithful, do so to their own tragic psychological mortification… a completely unnecessary break of the mind and heart and will.